 - A. Furnish labor and materials necessary to install a complete system. - B. This Section includes the following items, refer to the Drawings for their specific use and location: - 1.
 Metal counter flashing and base flashing (if any). - 2.
 Metal wall flashing and expansion joints. - 3.
 Exposed metal trim, fascia, and soffits. - 4.
 Miscellaneous sheet metal accessories. - 5.
 Flexible sheet membrane flashing. - 6.
-Laminated and composition flashing. - 7.
-Scuppers. - 8.
-Step flashing. - Integral masonry flashings are part of the masonry work as specified in Section 040523 -Masonry Accessories. - D. Roofing Accessories installed integral with roofing membrane are part of the roofing work as specified in the roofing system sections. - E. Related Sections: The following sections contain requirements that relate to this section; - 1.
+Scuppers. - 7.
+Step flashing. - C. Integral masonry flashings are part of the masonry work as specified in Section 040523 Masonry Accessories. - D. Roofing Accessories installed integral with roofing membrane are part of the roofing work as specified in the roofing system sections. - E. Related Sections: The following sections contain requirements that relate to this section; - 1.
 Section 040523 Masonry Accessories - 2.
 Section 042200 Concrete Unit Masonry - 3.
 Section 075323 Fully Adhered EPDM Roofing System - 4.
-Section 077123 Manufactured Gutters and Downspouts - Section 079200 Sealants
+Section 079200 Sealants